aborg0/com.mind_era.knime.roles/README.md

 There is a [utility project](com.mind_era.knime.util) for the KNIME related reusable parts.

 ## Legal stuff
-The API is published under the Apache 2.0 licence: http://www.apache.org/licenses/LICENSE-2.0 Feel free to contribute.
+The API is published under the [Apache 2.0 licence](http://www.apache.org/licenses/LICENSE-2.0), while the nodes and utils are under [AGPL](http://www.gnu.org/licenses/agpl-3.0.html).
+Feel free to contribute.